apetenchea/cdroot/source/_posts/coding-standards.md

 ```
 This is a confusing way of writing `num = num + num - 1 - num - 1;`.
 Coding standards are there to prevent such use of
 side effects.
 It is true that some programmers highly value compact code.
 This is from the early days of computing,
 when storage was very limited and expensive.
-Nowadays, that is no longer the case, hence clarity and maintenability
+Nowadays, that is no longer the case, hence clarity and maintainability
 are more valuable.
 Sometimes a statement can prove to be confusing even for the compiler.
 ```C++